MohammadUmarAsif/speech-emotion-recognition/README.md

 || Neutral ||
 || Sadness ||
 || Surprise ||

-- IEMOCAP & RAVDESS are the 2 datasets used.

 ## Limitations
 - The model is trained on English audio samples only and is thus not suitable to be used for other languages.